nom05/ndeloc/README.md

 *NOTE1:* The preferred platform or, more specifically, the platform the developers use is GNU/Linux.
 MS Windows is an untested alternative.
 Through WSL or WSL2 the compilation would be equivalent to the following instructions.
 It is beyond the scope of this manual to explain how to activate these options in MS Windows.

 Follow the instructions:
-   - Clone firstly the repository: ``git clone https://github.com/nom05/ndeloc``
+   - Clone firstly the repository: `git clone https://github.com/nom05/ndeloc`
 	 - Enter in the directory: `cd ndeloc`
-   - Verify your current CMake version is equal or greater than 2.8.12 (probably we will change the requirements because this version is obsolete): cmake --version
+   - Verify your current CMake version is equal or greater than 2.8.12 (probably we will change the requirements because this version is obsolete): `cmake --version`
-   - Create a new directory called ``build'' and enter inside, for example: mkdir build; cd build
+   - Create a new directory called `build` and enter inside, for example: `mkdir build; cd build`
-   - Next, create the compilation environment: cmake ..
+   - Next, create the compilation environment: `cmake ..`
       - CMake will detect the compiler searching from several targets.
 Usually, the first one it finds is GNU Fortran (gfortran).
-To specify another alternative compiler, use the option ``-DCMAKE\_Fortran\_COMPILER'': cmake -DCMAKE\_Fortran\_COMPILER=ifort ..
+To specify another alternative compiler, use the option: `cmake -DCMAKE\_Fortran\_COMPILER=ifort ..`
         *WARNING:* We recommend to use _gfortran_ as default compiler according to our tests.
 Intel Fortran compiler (_ifort_) does not represent any advantage over the former.
-   - And finally compile the code: make
+   - And finally compile the code: `make`
-     TIP: To compile faster use several processor threads (increase the number of threads, \#threads) through the option ``-j#threads``.
-For example, ``make -j3`` will set three (3) threads.
+     TIP: To compile faster use several processor threads (increase the number of threads, \#threads) through the option `-j#threads`.
+For example, `make -j3` will set three (3) threads.
-   - You will find the executable in the current compilation directory: ndeloc.x
+   - You will find the executable in the current compilation directory: `ndeloc.x`

 ## Execution

-You can run _NDELOC_: ./ndeloc.x
+You can run _NDELOC_: `./ndeloc.x

 By default, when the program is executed without arguments, it prints a short help.